Click any word in a definition or example to find the entry for that word

 a problem or disadvantage that you have not planned for

-the disadvantage or negative aspect of something
+a disadvantage or negative aspect of something

 a disadvantage that you have when someone leaves or when you cannot use something any longer